AdobeDocs/analytics.en/help/components/segmentation/segmentation-workflow/seg-build.md

    {style="table-layout:auto"}

 1. To verify whether your segment definition is correct, use the constantly updated preview of the results of the segment at the top right.
-1. To create an audience from the segment and share the audience with Experience Platform, select **[!UICONTROL Create audience from segment]**.
-See [Create and publish audiences](/help/components/audiences/publish.md) for more information.
+1. To publish your segment to the Experience Cloud, select **[!UICONTROL Publish this segment to the  Experience Cloud (for *report suite*)]**.
+See [Publish segments to Experience Cloud](/help/components/segmentation/segmentation-workflow/seg-publish.md) for more information.
 1. Select:
    * **[!UICONTROL Save]** to save the segment.
    * **[!UICONTROL Save As]** to save a copy of the segment.